samclane/samclane.github.io/_posts/2018-6-8-Perlin-Noise-Python.md

     ...
 ```

-Note, I kept the function signatures the same as the C++ code, instead of converting them to take a single `Vector`, so
-they could be used similarly to how they are in the tutorial.
+I kept the function signatures the same as the C++ code (taking 3 `int`s instead of a `Vector`), instead of converting them to take a single `Vector`, so they could be used similarly to how they are in Biagioli's tutorial.
 However, once we've entered the function, anything is fair
 game.
-So we convert them into a `Vector`, then use `math.modf` to split the values into `int` and `float` parts.
+So we convert them into a `Vector` class, then use `math.modf` to split the values into `int` and `float` parts.

 The `fade` function is trivial to implement, as it simply returns 6t<sup>5</sup>-15t<sup>4</sup>+10t<sup>3</sup>, and
-luckily, we can simply map the function over the `float_args`.
+luckily, we can simply `map` the function over the `float_args` to get all results at once.

 ```python
 def fade(t):